WeihanLi/dotnet-exec/README.md

 - [NuGet.Clients](https://github.com/NuGet/NuGet.Client)
 - [System.CommandLine](https://github.com/dotnet/command-line-api)
 - [Thanks JetBrains for the open source Rider license](https://jb.gg/OpenSource?from=dotnet-exec)
-- Thanks the contributors and users for this project
+- Many thanks to the contributors and users for this project